casper-network/docs/source/docs/casper/dapp-dev-guide/deploying-contracts.md

 ## Monitoring the Event Stream for Deploys

 Before sending your deploy to the network, you can start monitoring a node's event stream for DeployAccepted events.
-This section will focus only on DeployAccepted events, but there are other event types described [here]().
+This section will focus only on DeployAccepted events, but there are other event types described [here](monitoring-events.md).
 You need the following information to proceed:

 - The IP address of a [peer](https://casper.network/docs/workflow/setup/#acquire-node-address-from-network-peers) on the network
-- The port specified as the event_stream_server.address in the node's config.toml, which is by default 9999 on Mainnet and Testnet
+- The port specified as the *event_stream_server.address* in the node's *config.toml*, which is by default 9999 on Mainnet and Testnet
 - The URL for DeployAccepted events, which is <HOST:PORT>/events/deploys

 With the following command, you can start watching the event stream for DeployAccepted events.
 Note the event ID recorded when you send your deploy in the next section.